seznam/ima/docs/docs/getting-started.md

 You can find the core and server library along with many other IMA.js related packages in our monorepo at [https://github.com/seznam/ima](https://github.com/seznam/ima).

-Before going ahead, you can either continue reading this documentation, which describes many different parts of IMA.js in detail, take a direct look at the
-[API](/api) or start with our [tutorial](tutorial/introduction.html).

 ## Installation

 To install and run your new IMA.js application, you can use our **`create-ima-app`** npm package.